shaj482/starter-hugo-academic/content/home/experience.md

     date_start: '2013-09-01'
     date_end: '2019-05-28'
     description: |2-
-        Responsibilities include:

-        * Teaching and assesment for undergraduate modules in International Politics
+        Teaching and assesment for undergraduate modules in International Politics

+        Modules include:

+        * War, Strategy and Intelligence
+        * A War on the Mind: Propaganda and Secret Intelligence from the Great War to the 21st Century
-        * Core modules: War, Strategy and Intelligence; Politics in the Age of Two World Wars, Behind the Headlines
+        * Politics in the Age of Two World Wars
+        * Behind the Headlines
+        * The Making of the Modern World: War Peace and Revolution since 1789

 design:
   columns: '2'